Get Ready - DAA’s Going to Hit a Network Near You Soon!

 The major topic of discussion within the Infinera Express was the cable industry’s impending transition to the Distributed Access Architecture (DAA) and its impact on all aspects of the optical network.
 DAA will cause a rethink in all areas of cable multiple service operators’ (MSOs) optical networks, from the new “fiber-deep” access networks required to support the rollout of Remote PHY devices to the need for enormous bandwidth scalability throughout these networks.

-Remote PHY consists of shifting, or distributing, the physical layer (or PHY) of traditional, dense cable head-end cable modem termination systems (CMTS) to the fiber nodes in the access network, as shown in Figures 1 and 2.
+Remote PHY consists of shifting, or distributing, the physical layer (or PHY) of traditional, dense cable head-end cable modem termination systems (CMTS) to the fiber nodes in the access network.
 Remote PHY appears to be the early DAA approach of choice for cable operators, due largely to its relative ease of deployment.
 Some operators are considering similar approaches such as Remote MAC/PHY, which also moves the media access control (MAC) function into the access network.

 Significantly, DAA brings an order of magnitude increase in the number of end points for the underlying dense wavelength-division multiplexing (DWDM)-based aggregation network, with an associated increase in bandwidth in all parts of the optical network.
 In most cases, the additional networking hardware needed to support this migration must fit into the existing secondary hub real estate, which is often already space and power constrained.
 To support cable MSOs as they migrate to DAA, optical vendors need to: